Photos – The railway tunnels underneath Smithfield Meat Market

 Way off to one side away from the railway tracks are long abandoned goods yards

-Although they didn’t come out in the photos, we could see the remains of the original “holes in the roof” from our perspective, or holes in the floor from the meat market’s perspective that allowed meat to be hoisted up from the railway wagons below straight into the market.
+Although they didn’t come out in the photos, we could see the remains of the original “holes in the roof” from our perspective or holes in the floor from the meat market’s perspective that allowed meat to be hoisted up from the railway wagons below straight into the market.

 One curiosity to finish with is in a side bit of the brick arches near the Barbican end, and here was originally a rest room for the station staff squashed into a narrow gap.
 Long abandoned, the chimney is slowly falling down and the original iron cooker is still there, covered in rubble and muck.

-As a part of the site it has no use to the builders and will probably be left untouched and maybe in a 100 years time it will still be there imperceptibly decaying in the darkness for one of my successors to take a photo of and write about.
+As a part of the site it has no use to the builders and will probably be left untouched and maybe in 100 years time it will still be there imperceptibly decaying in the darkness for one of my successors to take a photo of and write about.

 Under Smithfield Market railway

-Thanks to the staff at Network Rail, Crossrail and FCC for the site visit, even if they did mange to choose one of the hottest days ever to be wandering around in heavy boots and overalls!
+Thanks to the staff at Network Rail, Crossrail and FCC for the site visit, even if they did manage to choose one of the hottest days ever to be wandering around in heavy boots and overalls!
 Not sure how the builders cope with that throughout the summer months.

 The full set of photos can be seen here.